git-pull/tao-of-tmux/manuscript/00-forward.md

 As for me, I like to write like I'm write next to you or in a class.

+A word to absolute beginners, do not feel like you need to grasps the concepts of command line and terminal multiplexing in a single sitting.
+You have the choice of picking out the concepts of tmux that you like according to your needs or curiousities.
+If you do not have it installed, please view the [Installation section](#appendix-installation) in the Appendix of the book.

 ## How this book is structured

 First, anything involving installation and hard technical details are in the appendix.